Kuinshi/Web-Engineering-Feigenbaum/README.md

 - https://www.flaticon.com/free-icon/fullscreen_483333

 ## Next Steps
-- Clean up the project of all unneccessary things.
+- Clean up the project of all unnecessary things.
 - Modify the HTML Template
   - Make AR Button unavailable
   - Try to have the VR Button in game